 We state property and equipment at cost.
 Depreciation of property and equipment is provided using the straight-line method over their estimated useful lives, generally ranging from 1 to 39 years.
 We amortize leasehold improvements using the straight-line method over the shorter of the useful life of the improvement or the term of the lease.
 Maintenance and repairs are expensed as incurred.
-Significant expenditures that increase economic useful lives of property or equipment are capitalized.
+Significant expenditures that increase economic useful lives of property or equipment are capitalized and expensed over the useful life of such expenditure.